kevinwang09/shrink_shiny/README.md

 This Shiny app will simulate a data with correlated features.
 The first two columns of the design matrix are generated with coefficient 1 and the rest are 0.
 By looking at various plots, we can better understand the bahaviour of each of these three estimators.

+This [free Shiny app](https://gauss17gon.shinyapps.io/shrink_shiny/) could work, but if it doesn't, you could run the code locally below.

 ```
 library(shiny)
 library(glmnet)